Shafayet22/WIDS-ESP32/README.md

 | Authentication | Device proving identity to join network | Rapid succession indicates auth attack |

 # DISCLAIMER
 This tool has been made for educational and testing purposes only.
 Any misuse or illegal activities conducted with the tool are strictly prohibited.
-I am not responsible for any consequences arising from the use of the tool, which is done at your own risk.